Have you ever found yourself unprepared?

 Unbound utilizes project-based education by challenging students to work on their own chosen project during their enrollment in the Ascend program.
 The emphasis is placed on developing soft skills and practical aptitude that will prepare a student for real-world impact.
 Academics are important but the application of what we learn is what life is actually made of.

 Furthermore, these students work together.
-Though each student has his or her own project to invest in, they learn as a community and offer support to each other.
+Each student has his or her own project to invest in.
+But they learn as a community and offer support to each other.

 Project-based learning doesn’t just encourage real, long-term learning and community.
 There are other benefits: